mingfeisun/EngagementRLfD/writing.md

 ### RLfD
 * the definition of RLfD
-* RLfD was inspired by instructor-learning patterns.
+* RLfD was inspired by instructor-learning patterns. algorithms
 * In this paper, we also draw on the human learning patterns and design learning engagement for robots

 ### the learning engagement is important in instructor-learning paradigm.
 * The definition of learning engagement
-* why the learning engagement is important
+* why the learning engagement is important: to guide the instructor; to influence the learning development

 ### in a interactive human learning, how human show learning engagement. attentions vs. mimics
-* attention
+* social interaction: attentional engagement
 * mimic: usually with some delay

 ### learning behaviors: attention and mimc; challenging
 * attention: automatically generate attention point; body pose based
 * mimic: mimic with robot behavior constraints; delay design

+### contribution of this work
+* attention --> instant attention
+* mimic --> approximately mimic with delay

 # Related work
 ### RLfD: